monacca1/nuggit/README.md

 - make test     # Optional
 - make install

-### CPAN (from Tar file)

-This package has not yet been submitted to CPAN.

-A CPAN-compatible distribution can be generated with "perl Makefile.PL && make && make test && make manifest && make dist"

-To use CPAN to install a module and it's dependencies from a packaged .tar.gz:

-- tar -xvf Git-Nuggit-0.xx.tar.gz
-- cd Git-Nuggit-0.xx
-- cpan .

-### Manual via CPAN
+### Manual
-Install Perl module dependencies using CPAN, or CPANM.
-CPANM can be installed and run without root privileges on most systems (see below)

-For run-time dependencies, "sudo cpan IPC::Run3" or "cpanm IPC::Run3".
-Additional dependencies are required for running the test suite.
-See the test directory for details.

-Source the appropriate shell script in your profile to add Nuggit to your path and enable auto-completion of commands (ie: "ngt status").
-Scripts are provided for bash and cshell.
+Simply run "source nuggit.sh" (or the equivalent for your platform) to install nuggit into you rsystem path.

+If the requisite dependencies have not already been installed, they must be installed manually using CPAN, CPANM, or other method.
+A list of dependencies can be found in Makefile.PL

-#### Optional: CPANM Setup
+### Optional: CPANM Setup
+CPANM is an alternative to CPAN, which is particularly useful if running on a system where you do not have sudo privileges.

 The following commands will install cpanm and all required dependencies locally.
 This may take a few minutes if none are already installed.
 Running cpanm as root will install packages globally.
 - curl -L https://cpanmin.us/ -o cpanm && chmod +x cpanm
+- ./cpanm --local-lib=~/perl5 local::lib
+- eval $(perl -I ~/perl5/lib/perl5/ -Mlocal::lib)
+  - # This command should be added to your .bashrc/.cshrc, or your PERL5LIB path manually updated.
 - ./cpanm JSON Term::ReadKey DateTime Git::Repository HTTP::Request LWP::UserAgent
-- ./cpanm --local-lib=~/perl5 local::lib && eval $(perl -I ~/perl5/lib/perl5/ -Mlocal::lib)

-### Manual
-No non-standard modules requiring compialtion are utilized by this suite permitting an alternative manual installation process if required.

-The following procedure is not recommended unless nominal installation ethods are unavailable.

-- Obtain this repository (ie: git clone ...)
-- Download the IPC::Run3 library.
-- Copy the IPC-Run/lib/IPC directory into this repository's 'lib' directory.
-- Add the bin folder to your path (ie: source the provided nuggit.[c]sh script)

 # Nuggit Commands: